The first time I heard that there is no such thing as failure, only feedback; honestly, I wanted to brain the person who said it.

-Help my students and clients in ways I could never have dreamt of because I can put my hand on my heart and say, “yes, me too, been there, done that and got the T-shirt.”
+- Help my clients in ways I could never have dreamt of because I can put my hand on my heart and say, yes, me too, been there, done that and got the T-shirt.

 When you get feedback that makes you feel like a failure, reframe that back into feedback, ask what you can learn and then embrace just how fabulous you are.

 Remember, feedback is a gift for your personal growth.
-And remember, the person giving it might be bricking it, just thinking about giving the feedback.
+And remember, the person giving it might be bricking it, giving the feedback.